Runners, broadcast your position

 Pacers or Mules are NOT allowed.

 Aid given by supporters is only allowed at designated stations as specified in the website.
-Support is allowed in a 100 meter radius around these Aid Stations.
+Support is allowed in a 100 metre radius around these Aid Stations.
 You are not allowed any form of support outside these zones.
 30min penalties against the runner will be imposed.

 Start Finish Google Maps